SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 ### Simple questions

-For simple questions, try to phrase it so they have easy options, then you can get away with it.
+For simple questions, try to phrase it so they have easy options, then you can get away with asking these over text chat.

 Try to give 2 options and ask them to thumbs up👍 their preferred option.
 That makes it as simple as possible to respond so you can even catch people who are extremely busy!